top of page

 STEP 3 - Remove the two vertical stainless bolts (5 & 6 - see part definitions above) from each HIGH RISER to disconnect the Elbow+Insert parts from the Riser part. *Do NOT remove the two horizontal bolts that connect the Insert to the Elbow.

-STEP 8 - Insert the Rack Bolt (6) through both Inserts+Elbows and Risers then adjust the bolt to align with the captive nut inside the Expedition Rack track.
+STEP 8 - Apply the included thread lock liquid to the Rack Bolt (6) and insert it through the Elbow and Riser, then adjust the bolt to align with the captive nut inside the Expedition Rack track groove.
 Gently hand tighten the Rack Bolt, but DO NOT tighten down yet.
-The HIGH RISERS still need to be positioned correctly in the rack to eliminate any gap between the HIGH RISERS and the cross rails.
+The HIGH RISERS still need to be positioned correctly first in the rack to eliminate any gap between the HIGH RISERS and the cross rails.

 Image 1a - Incorrect final position with gap.